-Truth be told, skinny jeans can be difficult to wear no matter your age.
+Truth be told, skinny jeans can be challenging to wear, no matter your age.
 But the issue is far larger than a tapered leg of Levi’s.
 Many older women stop wearing jeans altogether, deeming them unsuitable as they mature.
 But that’s less about the denim than the fact that the denim cuts of their youth may no longer work for their aging bodies.

-The pioneer of denim, Levi’s, followed suit in 2013 with Revel jeans, which used a liquid stretch chemical to allow certain areas to stretch more, for a more active fit.
-Though Revel is no longer available, and technology has evolved in every brand — from affordable Madewell, Ann Taylor, and H&M to pricier Seven, Frame, and JBrand — there are wearable skinny jeans for all ages.
+The pioneer of denim, Levi’s, followed suit in 2013 with Revel jeans, which used a liquid stretch chemical to allow certain areas to stretch more for a more active fit.
+Though Revel is no longer available, and technology has evolved in every brand — from affordable Madewell, Ann Taylor, and H&M to pricier Seven, Frame, and Theory — there are wearable skinny jeans for all ages.

 Despite being polarizing, skinny jeans are here to stay.
 And they, along with other supposed sartorial no-nos — even ripped or distressed jeans — should not be banned if the garment fits your body, lifestyle, and personality.